 One of Hong Kong’s best known and respected schools, Singapore International School Hong Kong was first established in September 1991 in Kennedy Town with an enrolment of 200 pupils in the Primary School.
-It is owned by the government of Singapore and follows the Singaporean curriculum until Secondary year 3 with Cambridge IGCSE at S4 and 5 and the IB Diploma programme offered at IB1 and IB2.
-The school celebrated its 25th anniversary in 2016.
+It follows the Singaporean curriculum and offers Cambridge IGCSEs and the IBDP.

 Principal Kelvin Tay said: "Among this small and yet diverse cohort, I am very pleased to see our students form a tight-knit and supportive SISHK Family in the process.
 We are also thankful for the strong support our students received from their families and teachers.”

 Read our roundup of Hong Kong's 2019 IB results here.